 One potential issue with the Thousand’s padding is that it’s pretty thin.
 At the front of the helmet, the foam core is ridged due to the ventilation air channels.
 This uneven surface can feel awkward against the forehead, and the thin pads don’t help much.

-While most helmets have ridges in the foam across the forehead, they usually have an additional layer of plastic between the foam core and the padding.
+While most helmets have ridges in the foam across the forehead, higher-end helmets often have an additional layer of plastic between the foam core and the padding.
 In these helmets, the padding sits against the flat plastic, not the ridged foam.
 (Bottom image in the collage below.)
 As a result, you can’t feel the ridges in the foam against your forehead.

 Thousand Jr. Foam Ridges vs. Giro Scamp Flat Plastic Layer